wo3kie/cxxDojo/README.md

 From [Wikipedia](https://en.wikipedia.org/wiki/Entropy_(information_theory)) the entropy of a random variable quantifies the average level of uncertainty or information associated with the variable's potential states or possible outcomes.

-### enumerate.cpp
+### enumerate_view.cpp
-Implement a simple version of `std::enumerate_view` [cppreference](https://en.cppreference.com/w/cpp/ranges/enumerate_view.html).
-The `enumerate_view` is a range adaptor that takes a view and produces a view of tuples which holds: the value which is a zero-based index of the element of underlying sequence, and the reference to the underlying element.
+Implement a simple version of `std::enumerate_view`.
+From [cppreference](https://en.cppreference.com/w/cpp/ranges/enumerate_view.html) the `enumerate_view` is a range adaptor that takes a view and produces a view of tuples which holds: the value which is a zero-based index of the element of underlying sequence, and the reference to the underlying element.

 ### exec.cpp
 Implement a function to run shell commands and capture their output, including support for long-running processes.